mrtommyb/K2fov/README.md

 is in the field of view of K2.
-In particular, the package adds the `K2onSilicon` and `K2findCampaigns` tools to the command line, which allow the visibility of targets to be checked.
+In particular, the package adds the `K2onSilicon` and `K2findCampaigns` tools to the command line, which allow the visibility of targets to be checked during one (`K2onSilicon`) or all (`K2findCampaigns`) campaigns, respectively.
 The usage of these tools is explained below.

 ## Installation